 The negative effects of sample illumination are two-fold.
-Firstly, many organic dyes and some inorganic pigments, such as realgar, are photosensitive, undergoing chemical degradation as they are irradiated.10 This process is due to the unavoidable absorption of the illuminating light by the sample, and can only be mitigated by reducing the total light-dose experienced by the sample to a minimum.
+Firstly, many organic dyes and some inorganic pigments, such as realgar, are photosensitive, undergoing chemical degradation as they are irradiated.10 This process is due to the unavoidable absorption of the illuminating light by the sample, and can only be mitigated by reducing the total light dose experienced by the sample to a minimum.
 A second factor is the heating of the sample during the measurement, caused by the absorption of light by the pigment, the binder or the substrate.
 Sample heating is often neglected and is not easily measured nor predicted.
-The amount of energy absorbed by the substrate, the spectral profile of the excitation source, and the rate of heat dissipation by the sample.
+The amount of energy absorbed by the sample depends upon the absorption spectrum of the layers of pigment, binder, and of the substrate, the spectral profile of the excitation source and the rate of heat dissipation by the sample.
 The rate at which the illuminated region loses heat to its surroundings and cools is highly dependent upon the sample matrix and substrate.
-Localized sample heating can result from irradiation across the full spectral window to which the sample is subjected, including any UV and NIR/IR radiation from the illuminating lamp that falls beyond the range of the measurement itself.
+Localised sample heating can result from irradiation across the full spectral window to which the sample is subjected, including any UV and NIR/IR radiation from the illuminating lamp that falls beyond the range of the measurement itself.

-In the conservation community a common measure of light intensity is the illuminance, measured using a light-meter and reported in units of lux (lumen m-2).
+In the conservation community a common measure of light intensity is the illuminance, measured using a light-meter and reported in units of lux (lumen m^{-2}).
 It is important to consider the integrated light dose that any sample is subject to.
-In the British Standard Institute's PAS198:2012 Specification for managing environmental conditions for cultural collections, it is recommended that under exhibition conditions a book is subject to as low a light level as practicable for viewing, typically at a level of 50 lux.11 In contrast, the lighting levels in a conservation studio may approach 1000 lux over a few hours.
-12 Thus, we can estimate that during a one month exhibition period or a day in a conservation studio a book may be subject to an integrated dose of 8000 lux hr - and while in reporting FORS measurements few workers record the illuminance used, in one example the use of a 4000 lux dose for a 5 second period, equivalent to a 5.5 lux hour exposure, was recorded.
-13
+In the British Standards Institution's PAS198:2012

+Specification for Managing Environmental Conditions for Cultural Collections, it is recommended that under exhibition conditions a book is subject to as low a light level as practicable for viewing, typically at a level of 50lux.11 In contrast, the lighting levels in a conservation studio may approach 1000lux over a few hours.12 Thus, we can estimate that during a one month exhibition period or a day in a conservation studio a book may be subject to an integrated dose of 8000lux hr-and while in reporting FORS measurements few workers record the illuminance used, in one example the use of a 4000lux dose for a 5-second period, equivalent to a 5.5lux hr exposure, was recorded.13

-The illuminance reported in units of lux measures the illumination intensity as perceived by the human eye, based upon the spectral (photoptic) response of the cones in the eye, and only considering radiation in the range 400 - 700nm.
+The illuminance reported in units of lux measures the illumination intensity as perceived by the human eye, based upon the spectral (photoptic) response of the cones in the eye, and only considering radiation in the range 400-700nm.
 It specifically does not take into account UV or NIR/IR radiation.
-For monochromatic light at the peak of the human eye's sensitivity, 555 nm, an illuminance of 1lux, corresponds to an optical power density of 1.46 mW m-2.
+For monochromatic light at the peak of the human eye's sensitivity, 555nm, an illuminance of 1lux, corresponds to an optical power density of 1.46mW m-2.
 At longer and shorter wavelengths, where the eye is less sensitive, a correspondingly higher power density is required to give the same perceived brightness or illuminance.
-Taking the product of the photoptic response for the eye and the spectral profile of a tungsten lamp operating at 3000K and integrating it over the range 400 - 700nm allows for the determination of the mean illuminance of the source as a function of the total power.
-This shows that, for the light source employed in this work, 1lux is equivalent to 4 mW m-2 in the range 400 - 700nm.
-This power density, which is higher than that for monochromatic green light, arises from the fact that the white light from the lamp contains significant levels of blue and red light to which the eye is much less sensitive (Fig 1).
+Taking the product of the photoptic response for the eye and the spectral profile of a tungsten lamp operating at 3000K and integrating it over the range 400-700nm allows for the determination of the mean illuminance of the source as a function of the total power.
+This shows that, for the light source employed in this work, 1lux is equivalent to 4mW m in the range 400-700nm.
+This power density, which is higher than that for monochromatic green light, arises from the fact that the white light from the lamp contains significant levels of blue and red light to which the eye is much less sensitive (Fig. 1).